iam-pritish/DemoGITHUB/README.md

 Then create a Connection with Github Repository using "git remote add origin path_of_GitHub_Repository"

 Here (master) and (main) both are same.
-But ypu have to change master to main or vise-versa use command "git branch -M main" or "git branch -M master" .
+But you have to change master to main or vise-versa use command "git branch -M main" or "git branch -M master" .

 Now Up-load the file from local System to Github repository use command "git push origin master-or-main".
 It will upload the file to the github repo.